erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Add comments on blog posts</summary>
 <br>
-All registered and logged in users can add comments on blog posts, this is done by first see the details of a blog post details, scroll down, click the button for add comment, fill out the form on the new page with content for the comment and click on add comment.
+All registered and logged-in users can add comments on blog posts, this is done by first seeing the details of a blog post details, scrolling down, clicking the button to add a comment, filling out the form on the new page with content for the comment and click on add a comment.
 The user will be redirected to the blog post details and the comment will appear in an order of added first on top.
 Only admin/store owners can delete comments.
 <br>

 ![Screenshot of add comments](/readme_images/add-comment.png)